 “Behold, I’m telling you a mystery; we shall not all sleep [in death], but we shall all be changed—in an atomic moment, in the blink of an eye, at the last trumpet, for the last trumpet will sound, and [all] the dead will be raised incorruptible, and we shall all be changed… Death is swallowed up in victory.”
 1 Corinthians 15: 51 – 54

 Only one place in the entire Bible does it mention that believers in Jesus were being baptized for the dead (1 Corinthians 15: 29).
 There is no other biblical reference for such a practice, nor is there any evidence that it was practiced in the early church.
 That obscure reference has been argued about for centuries, and I’m certainly not going to resolve the matter in this teaching.
-One major, worldwide church has even made being baptized for the dead a major tenet of its teachings; they do all sorts of geneaological research worldwide so that the church’s adherents are baptized for literally billions of dead people whose names they have archived.
+One major, worldwide church has even made being baptized for the dead a major tenet of its teachings; they do all sorts of geneaological research worldwide so that the church’s adherents are baptized on behalf of literally billions of dead people from around the world whose names they have located and archived.

 When John the Baptizer baptized people in water it was a baptism of repentance.
 What does repentance mean?
 Again, I invite you to read another of my teachings on this website that explains the biblical concept of repentance: Change Your Mind.

-There you have it: a brief foray through the New Testament examining what it has to say about various immersions besides being immersed in water as an initiatory rite for new believers in Jesus.
-Perhaps at the very least, water baptism for believers in Jesus seems to be a “gateway” into other baptisms mentioned in the New Testament.
+There you have it: a brief foray through the New Testament examining what it has to say about various immersions besides being immersed in water as an initiatory rite for new followers of Jesus.
+Perhaps at the very least, water baptism for followers of Jesus seems to be a “gateway” into other baptisms mentioned in the New Testament.